ijaycyndy/Learning-Analytics-Dashboard-for-Writing-Improvement/README.md

 The work reflects real challenges in designing feedback that is both helpful and cognitively appropriate for learners.

+## How to Run

+• Click Open in Google Colab above
+• Run all cells in order
+• Provide an API key when prompted

+The notebook will load feedback data, generate before-and-after comparisons, and produce summary tables and visualisations.

 ## Files in This Repository

 • learning_analytics_dashboard.ipynb – Full analysis notebook